JulienGenzling/KMProt/README.md

 ## Run a gridsearch

-First update the paths to the folder that fill contain the saved gram matrices and experiment reports (json files) in `src/config.py`.
+First update the paths to the folder that will contain the saved gram matrices and experiment reports (json files) in `src/config.py`.
 Then update `src/gridsearch.py` file to change the ranges of the hyperparameters that you want to test.
 Then run :

 ```
 python -m src.gridsearch